Who Pays for Church Construction? Funding Sources

 This guide explores the various parties who contribute to church construction funding, how responsibilities are shared, and practical strategies for securing the financing your building project requires.

-The Primary Funders: Your Congregation
+What Is The Primary Funders: Your Congregation?

 At the heart of every church building project stands the congregation itself.
 Members fund construction through several mechanisms: